alxers/book_of_proof/3_chapter.md

 4. This problem involves lists made from the letters T,H,E,O,R,Y, with repetition allowed.
 (a) How many 4-letter lists are there that don't begin with T, or don't end in Y?
 (b) How many 4-letter lists are there in which the sequence of letters T,H,E appears consecutively?
+(c) How many 5-letter lists are there in which the sequence of letters T,H,E appears consecutively?